trakot02/pax/README.md

 To do:

+1. For every single function add a test.

-1. Add a file handling system.
+2. Add a file handling system.

-2. Complete read/write interfaces.
+3. Complete read/write interfaces.

-3. Verify and complete Slice.
+4. Verify and complete Slice.